 Which kitchen remodeling and design trends will ring true in the New Year?
-HighCraft designers Jill and Danette weigh in on FIVE kitchen trends predicted for 2019.
+HighCraft designers Jill, Danette and Katie weigh in on FIVE kitchen trends predicted for 2019.

 Sinks that make a statement will be big in the coming year.
 We’re going to see more metallics, including copper and brushed brass, with and without hammered finishes.